simplyequipped/pyjs8call/README.md

 **TX Monitor**

 Monitor the JS8Call transmit text box for given messages.
 Notification of a completed message transmission is handled via callback function.
-If only message text is provided, the text will be returned via callback.
-If a unique identifier is provided in addition to the text, the identifier will be returned via callback.

 ### Examples